Back to articles

 break

-Now let's add in a few more tools - the same that Pi has for its coding agents.
+Now that we've got this in place, let's see how easy it is to add new tools.
+We'll be adding in the same tools that Pi has for its coding agents.
 These will be Write , Bash and Edit.
+To do so, we'll create three new classes that inherit from the AgentTool class.

 PY